Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Evaluation

 \subsection{Impact of Skipped Layer Selection}

-In this subsection, we investigate the relationship between the number of skipped layers during the drafting stage and the resultant end-to-end speedup in our method.
-Our experiments are conducted on the LLaMA-2-13B model, which comprises 80 layers.
-Throughout the Bayesian optimization process, we tracked the number of layers skipped, denoted as $||\boldsymbol{z}^*||$, and the corresponding end-to-end speedup relative to the autoregressive baseline.
+To investigate the impact of skipped layer selection, we conduct experiments on LLaMA-2-13B, which comprises 80 layers.
+Throughout the BO process, we track the number of layers skipped, denoted as $||\boldsymbol{z}^*||$, and the speedup relative to the autoregressive baseline. \Cref{fig:layer_speedup} shows the results, where the dashed line indicates the maximum speedup for runs that skip the same number of layers.

-The results are presented in \Cref{fig:layer_speedup}, where a dashed line represents the maximum speedup for runs that skip the same number of layers.
-We have several observations: (1) The peak end-to-end speedup is observed when about half of the layers are skipped during the drafting stage; (2) The specific combination of layers skipped also plays a significant role.
+These results reveal that: (1) The peak end-to-end speedup is observed when about half of the layers are skipped during the drafting stage; (2) The specific combination of layers skipped also plays a significant role.
 In particular, an inappropriate combination of skipped layers can actually result in a decrease in the end-to-end inference speed.
 (3) There is a noticeable drop in speedup when more than 42 layers are skipped.
 This suggests that the quality of drafting significantly deteriorates when an excessive number of layers are omitted.

-These findings indicate the importance of careful layer selection in the implementation of our self-speculative decoding.
+These findings indicate the importance of layer selection in the implementation of self-speculative decoding.
+However, alternative layer skipping strategies do not achieve satisfactory speedup compared to BO, as detailed in \Cref{apd:skipstra}.

+Performance degradation in drafting may be compensated by adopting \textit{aggressive skipping} strategy and further training the draft model on a small amount of data, as described in \Cref{apd:agg}.
+This finding aligns with the Sheared-LLaMA \cite{xia2023sheared}, which shows the effectiveness of pruning followed by fine-tuning on a small corpus.